Scottish Labour

 These are the official transcripts of what was said by this MSP in the chamber and at committee meetings.
 You'll find the topic discussed and how many times this MSP has contributed to the discussion.

-Martin Whitfield (South Scotland) (Lab): "I compliment the committee on its report…
+Martin Whitfield (South Scotland) (Lab): "Will the member take an intervention?"

 Find out how Martin Whitfield has voted recently.